 As the global population continues to rise, the rate of rural-urban migration is also increasing which is forcing people to live closer to oceans and indeed build on flood plains which are of course prone to flooding.
 Recent hurricanes Harvey, Maria and Irma have shown the damage that can be done to such houses and urban communities, yet people continue to build and live closer to oceans.
 With climate change, the likelihood of such storms and extreme weather events is increasing and thus the potential for future damage is not going to decrease.

 As for the UK, the main areas at risk include the South West and North East coastlines, but to understand the seriousness of the issue at hand, it is worth focusing on the Holderness coastline of Yorkshire in particular.
 The coastline is the fastest eroding coastline in all of Europe, retreating 1.5m every year according to a report by Eurosion in 2007.
 Dozens of homes have disappeared over the past decade and entire towns are at risk despite local initiatives to reduce the impacts of coastal erosion.
 But what does coastal erosion leading to the destruction of houses have to do with climate change?

-Building homes away from oceans therefore is a good strategy to reduce the likelihood of them being affected by rising sea-levels, however, it is also imperative that these homes are more energy-efficient than current ones.
-A real impetus is thus required by governments to persuade people to purchase homes which promote energy-efficiency, and this could entail the use of solar panels, triple-glazed windows or much better insulation in the roof area in particular.
-More efficient homes would reduce the average person’s carbon footprint, thus adding to existing international efforts to combat climate change, but it is only a small step in the right direction, but definitely one that is a leap forward for mankind.
+Building homes away from oceans, therefore, is a good strategy to reduce the likelihood of them being affected by rising sea levels, however, it is also imperative that these homes are more energy-efficient than current ones.
+A real impetus is thus required by governments to persuade people to purchase homes that promote energy efficiency, and this could entail the use of solar panels, triple-glazed windows or much better insulation in the roof area in particular.
+More efficient homes would reduce the average person’s carbon footprint, thus adding to existing international efforts to combat climate change, but it is only a small step in the right direction, but definitely, one that is a leap forward for mankind.